boyfromfuture/MythicalThaiApp/README.md

 | Architecture | MVVM pattern (ViewModel, Repository) |

 ---
-**Note**
-Edit and add your AI Model's API key in your local.properties.
-In our case, we used Gemini 2.5 Flash API.

----
 ## ⚙️ How It Works

 1. The app **fetches creature data** (names, descriptions, and images) from **Supabase**.